Giuliani is target of election probe, his lawyers are told

 Trump has denied any wrongdoing and has described his call to Raffensperger as “perfect.”

-Associated Press writers Meg Kinnard in Columbia, S.C., and Lisa Mascaro in Washington contributed reporting.
+Colvin reported from New York.
+Associated Press writers Meg Kinnard in Columbia, South Carolina, and Lisa Mascaro in Washington contributed to this report.

 Credit: Meg Kinnard